 It was in 1921 during his time with Jack Sheppard's concert parties on the beaches of Brighton that Max met his future wife Kathleen Marsh.
 The two formed a double act which met with some minor acclaim, but it was Kathleen's business acumen and savvy that proved pivotal to Max's career.
 The daughter of a blacksmith, and sister to the future mayor of Brighton Ernest Marsh, Kathleen was refined, respectable and educated - qualities that definitely did not apply to Max.

 The double act soon dissolved but Kathleen was astute enough to realise that her partner had the ability to succeed as a solo act.
-She set about changing her husband's name from Harry Sergeant to the much more appealingly alliterative Max Miller, and worked hard to correct his grammar and iron out the rougher edges of his working class Brighton accent.
+She set about changing her husband's name from Thomas Henry 'Harry' Sargent to the much more appealingly alliterative Max Miller, and worked hard to correct his grammar and iron out the rougher edges of his working class Brighton accent.
 She also ensured that the phrase 'Cheeky Chappie', taken from an early review of his act, became synonymous with Max throughout his career.
 After their marriage, Kathleen would manage all of Max's business and professional affairs for the rest of his career.
 It was the perfect match.

 For a performer of such renown and reputation, sadly there are not many examples of Max's work that exist for the modern comedy fan to enjoy.
 Unlike, say, the aforementioned Arthur Askey, Max's constant battles with the BBC over the suggestiveness of his material meant that he did not enjoy the usual long runs on radio or television that a comedian of his stature and popularity would normally have expected.
 The dozen or so feature films that Max Miller managed to complete did not play to his strengths either.
 Always confounded and stilted when asked to deliver another writer's lines, or to play a character other than his own inimitable Cheeky Chappie creation, Max was never truly comfortable on the big screen.
 His cinematic legacy has also suffered from quite scandalous neglect over the years.
 A total of five films, including his best work playing the titular horse racing tipster in Educated Evans and Thank Evans, are now lost.
 One of the few glimpses of Max in full flow on stage comes from footage featured in his 1940 film Hoots Mon!, which saw Max pay Harry Hawkins, an English comic attempting to make it in the music halls of Scotland.
 A daunting prospect for any entertainer!